- General guidelines

 - Foreign addresses on the eID

 - Since 21/06/2021, new biometric eIDs/Kids-IDs have been introduced.
-These must be ordered in person and by appointment.
-This is due to the collection of biometric data (photo, fingerprints and signature) imposed by European legislation.
+These must be ordered in person and by appointment, due to the collection of biometric data (photo, fingerprints and signature) imposed by European legislation.

-- General information on the new eID (from 21/06/2021) can be found here on the FPS Foreign Affairs website.
+- General information on the new eID and Kids-ID (as off 21/06/2021) can be found here on the FPS Foreign Affairs website.

 - The Embassy uses the local rates (see below).